dangooddd/pyrepl.nvim/README.md

 ## Preface

-pyrepl.nvim is a heavily rewritten fork of [pyrola.nvim](https://github.com/robitx/pyrola.nvim).
-The goal was to make the workflow nicer for Python and to keep the codebase cleaner (subjective).

-Main differences from pyrola:

-- No Neovim remote plugin dependency (`:UpdateRemotePlugins` is not needed).
-- Uses `jupyter-console` as the UI instead of a custom console.
-Less code, and usually better maintained.
-- Kernel is initialized via a prompt rather than fixed values.
-You can tune default ordering with `preferred_kernel`.
-- On supported terminals, images render correctly via kitty unicode placeholders.
-- Block moves: SendBlock, BlockForward, BlockBackward.
-- Utility functions to make life easier: Close, Hide and Install commands.

-And a quick note about images: I'm really proud of this part, because the plugin worked even in a local -> ssh -> tmux -> docker setup (and images still rendered!).
+This plugin aims to provide sensible workflow to work with python REPL.
+It was started as a fork of [pyrola.nvim](https://github.com/robitx/pyrola.nvim).

+Main goals of this project:
+- Ability to send code from buffer to REPL;
+- Ability to display images in Neovim directly;
+- Balance code complication with sinsible features for REPL workflow.

+What features `pyrepl.nvim` currently provides:
+- Convert notebook files from and to python with `jupytext`;
+- Install all runtime deps required with command (no need to install kernel globally with default settings);
+- Use `jupyter-console` TUI for REPL;
+- Prompt user to choose jupyter kernel on REPL start;
+- Send code to the REPL from current buffer;
+- Automatically display output images and save them to image history.
+  On supported terminals image display works over tmux and docker (tested in ssh + tmux + docker at one time);
+- Neovim theme integration for `jupyter-console`

-## Known Limitations / Regressions
+## Known Limitations

-- Inspector is not supported for now (to keep maintenance simpler).
-Contributions appreciated.
-- Image rendering currently requires terminals that support kitty graphics protocol (unicode placeholders).
-Why: inside Docker containers `TIOCGWINSZ` can return pixel size as `0`, and backends that depend on pixel dimensions fail to compute scaling correctly (see https://github.com/3rd/image.nvim/issues/331).
-Supporting other backends is possible with contributions.
-- According to kitty's documentation, the protocol is implemented not only in kitty, but also in other terminals: Ghostty, Konsole, st (with a patch), Warp, wayst, WezTerm, iTerm2: https://sw.kovidgoyal.net/kitty/graphics-protocol/
 - Only Python is officially supported and will be prioritized.
-For R, see https://github.com/R-nvim/R.nvim.
-In theory, an R kernel should work, but it's not a project goal.
+For R, see https://github.com/R-nvim/R.nvim;
+- Persistance in kernel outputs is not possible right now.
+Implementing cell logic like `molten.nvim` will complicate current approach;
+- Currently image display supported only on terminals, that support [kitty unicode placeholders protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/#unicode-placeholders).
+  That allows correct image display in docker - other protocols are limited in this case, see [this image.nvim issue](https://github.com/3rd/image.nvim/issues/331).

 ## How It Works

-In short: pyrepl.nvim starts a Jupyter kernel and opens `jupyter-console` in a terminal buffer.
+This plugin opens `jupyter-console` in a terminal buffer.
+Then you can send commands in this console using provided commands.
-Neovim commands send code into that terminal using bracketed paste, and you see the output right in `jupyter-console`.

-pyrepl.nvim keeps one active REPL session.
-You can hide/show that REPL from any buffer, and `:PyreplClose` shuts the kernel down.

 Images handled from `jupyter-console`: pyrepl defines custom `image_handler` function in python, so images are forwarded to neovim.

+Jupytext integration converts notebook buffers from and to `py:percent` format.

 ## Commands and API

-Commands are regular user commands created by `require("pyrepl").setup(...)`.

 Commands: